MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 3. After the 48 hours wait, try creating a team, group, or site and confirm that the label is no longer visible.

 4. If the sensitivity label isn't visible, you can now safely modify or delete the label.
 If the label is still visible, wait a further 48 hours and repeat steps 3 and 4.
+Contact Microsoft Support if the label remains visible after this time.

 ## Troubleshoot sensitivity label deployment